AI SEO vs Traditional SEO: What's the Difference?

 - Less generic wording and more specific service context

-The best websites support both at the same time
+The best websites support both

 That means building pages that are useful to humans first, while also being structured clearly enough for search systems to interpret.